youtube/cobalt/cobalt/site/docs/reference/starboard/modules/13/log.md

 `priority`: The SbLogPriority at which the message should be logged.
 Note that passing `kSbLogPriorityFatal` does not terminate the program.
 Such a policy must be enforced at the application level.
 In fact, `priority` may be completely ignored on many platforms. `message`: The message to be logged.
+Must not be NULL.
 No formatting is required to be done on the value, including newline termination.
 That said, platforms can adjust the message to be more suitable for their output method by wrapping the text, stripping unprintable characters, etc.

 #### Declaration ####